rllin/halo-wiki/Gamma-Distribution.md

 where gamma() is the [gamma function](https://en.wikipedia.org/wiki/Gamma_function).

 ### a
 The rate parameter **a** reflects the approximate number of exponentials contributing to the function (potentially representing the number of exponentially-distributed processes occurring).
-Does not track set size.
+Does not track with visual search set size.

 ### epsilon
 The shift parameter **epsilon** moves the function along the x-axis without affecting its shape.
-Varied with task and target-present vs. target-absent, but not set size - would seem to be more closely tied to decision processes.
+Varies with visual search task and target-present vs. target-absent, but not search set size - would seem to be more closely tied to decision processes.

 ### lambda
 Each exponential process may have a different scale, but the average scale of the processes is captured by the parameter **lambda**.